-In an extraordinarily frank discussion in the White House (13 June 2017), between President Donald Trump and Senators working on the upper chamber's version of the American Health Care Act, the president concluded that the GOP House version of the American Health Care Act could only be the result of the work of a "mean, son of a bitch" (excuse my French).
+In an extraordinarily frank discussion in the White House (13 June 2017), between Trump and Senators working on the upper chamber's version of the American Health Care Act, the president concluded that the GOP House version of the American Health Care Act could only be the result of the work of a "mean, son of a bitch" (excuse my French).

 Jim Jordan, while being interviewed by Chis Hayes of MSNBC, and asked questions about the testimony of Attorney General Jeff Sessions before the Senate Intelligence Committee earlier that afternoon, seemed highly agitated.
 Jordan's degree of agitation was clearly disproportionate to the rather mundane questions Jordan was being asked by Hayes to respond to.